Compassionate Community Care can help.

 The health care system is often daunting and confusing to navigate.
-CCC offers experience and knowledge that will save time and energy as you find your way around the ever-changing health care system.
-Our goal is to ensure you or your loved one get the best possible care.
+CCC offers experience and knowledge that will save time and energy as you navigate the system.
+Our goal is to ensure you or your loved one gets the best possible care.

-The CCC team of health care professionals and other advocates can help you resolve conflicts with the medical team providing your care.
+We can help you resolve conflicts with the medical team providing your care.
 Conflict resolution is a priority in providing excellent care.
-We are effective in dealing with conflict situations and creating mutually beneficial solutions.
+We are professional and effective in dealing with these situations and creating mutually beneficial solutions.

 If there is a conflict within your family regarding the care of a loved one, we can assist by reviewing all the pertinent information and developing a plan to achieve resolution.
 We can also connect you with additional resources if necessary to assist you in resolving the conflict.

 Education is a powerful tool that enables you to make informed decisions in the midst of potentially difficult and emotional situations and give truly informed consent.
-We can develop an education package that is tailored to your specific needs and provide presentations to make sure you receive all the information you require.
+We educate health care professionals, volunteers and family members according to the unique needs of each.

 Pain and Symptom Management Review and Advice